kekse1/count.php/README.md

 > **Note**
 > Above formats don't need extended definition by their names or the `#` hex char.
-> (Mostly) the lengths are enough to determine which type it is.
-> So just set a list of numbers or any hexadecimal notation.
+> The lengths are enough to determine which type it is.
+So just set a list of numbers or any hexadecimal notation.

 ### Radix/Base
 The `radix` configuration should be an **Integer** between **2** and **36**.
 Default is, of course, **10**! :)~